Autohaler™ and Inhaler

-Continue using QVAR AUTOHALER or QVAR INHALER for as long as your doctor or pharmacist
+Continue using QVAR Autohaler and QVAR Inhaler for as long as your doctor or pharmacist

 tells you.
 Visit your doctor regularly to check on your asthma condition.

-or QVAR INHALER, use a reliever inhaler and contact your doctor or pharmacist immediately.
+and QVAR Inhaler, use a reliever inhaler and contact your doctor or pharmacist immediately.

-Always use QVAR AUTOHALER or QVAR INHALER regularly as prescribed, even if you are
+Always use QVAR Autohaler and QVAR Inhaler regularly as prescribed, even if you are

 not suffering any asthma symptoms.

 If you think your asthma is getting worse (i.e. if you suffer more frequent asthma